kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 The ar_track_alvar library along with the tf library are used by this system. ar_track_alvar is used to get data about the AR tag bundle such as distance, and angles of rotation using the cameras.
 This was developed with a Logitech webcam.
-Recently the cameras being used in the competition arrived and will be used for this system.
+Different cameras will be used for this system.

 Component Overview
 ^^^^^^^^^^^^^^^^^^

 The localization ROS node will spit out x and y coordinates of the center of the robot.
-The coordinate origin is still being determined.
 Right now the corner of the field with the hopper will be treated as (0,0) for the field.
-All the localization system will do is monitor which camera on the robot is seeing the AR tags, and use the position information about the camera relative to the robot as well as distance and rotation of the camera relative to the AR tag bundle to determine where the center of the robot it on the field and possibly return angle of rotation of the robot also.
+All the localization system will do is monitor which camera on the robot is seeing the AR tags, and use the position information about the camera relative to the robot as well as distance and rotation of the camera relative to the AR tag bundle to determine where the center of the robot it on the field and also return heading of the robot.

 .. figure:: ./Localization.png